YahooArchive/mojito-shaker/docs/shaker_usage.rst

 Environment Configuration
 #########################

-Shaker allows you to rollups your assets in many different ways, regarding the  deploying environment context.
+Shaker allows you to rollups your assets and deploy them in a variety of ways based on the environment context.
-In order to do that you wil have to include some configuration in the *application.json*
+All that is necessary is to provide a *shaker* config per environment in your *application.json* specifying what task to run and any additional settings the task depends on.

-**Example:** An example of application.json configuration for several environments:
+**Example:** Sample application.json configuration using several environments:

 ::